-COPYRIGHT © 2008 ROBERT E. SPATT.
+COPYRIGHT © 2009 ROBERT E. SPATT.
 ALL RIGHTS RESERVED.
-SPECIAL THANKS TO BRIAN GINGOLD, PETER MARTELLI, JAKE LEVY AND ANA NAVIA (AND TO JEREMY KELL AND JENNIFER STEEN WITH RESPECT TO PRIOR VERSIONS), ASSOCIATES AT SIMPSON THACHER & BARTLETT LLP, FOR THEIR INVALUABLE ASSISTANCE IN UPDATING THIS ARTICLE.
+SPECIAL THANKS TO BRIAN GINGOLD AND FELTON BOOKER (AND TO PETER MARTELLI, JAKE LEVY, ANA NAVIA, JEREMY KELL AND JENNIFER STEEN WITH RESPECT TO PRIOR VERSIONS), ASSOCIATES AT SIMPSON THACHER & BARTLETT LLP, FOR THEIR INVALUABLE ASSISTANCE IN UPDATING THIS ARTICLE.
 ALL OR PART OF THIS ARTICLE (OR EARLIER VERSIONS THEREOF) MAY HAVE BEEN OR BE USED IN OTHER MATERIALS PUBLISHED BY THE AUTHOR OR HIS COLLEAGUES.

-THE FOUR RING CIRCUS - ROUND TWELVE; A FURTHER UPDATED VIEW OF THE MATING DANCE AMONG ANNOUNCED MERGER PARTNERS AND AN UNSOLICITED SECOND OR THIRD BIDDER
+THE FOUR RING CIRCUS - ROUND THIRTEEN; A FURTHER UPDATED VIEW OF THE MATING DANCE AMONG ANNOUNCED MERGER PARTNERS AND AN UNSOLICITED SECOND OR THIRD BIDDER

 Congratulatory handshakes and champagne toasts often accompany the execution and announcement of a merger agreement between a public company and its chosen merger partner.
 All too often, though, the celebration is premature.
 In the U.S., the incidence of unsolicited second and even third bidders surfacing after two companies have announced a definitive friendly merger agreement (or in the case of some foreign jurisdictions, a target-endorsed friendly offer) has become a standard execution risk of getting a deal done, and tends to reflect the ebb and flow of hostile acquisition activity.
 Such disruptive activity has been branded with its own jargon -- "deal-jumping."
-Note that for purposes of this article "deal-jumping" does not include the continuation or raising by a hostile bidder of its bid in the face of a target attempting to escape by entering into a "white-knight" merger agreement with a third party.
+This article endeavors to provide a retrospective of deal-jump transactions, and certain deal mechanics and structures, which have helped to shape the current state of play in the market for corporate control.

-A list of some of the notable U.S. transactions (with increasingly important foreign deal-jumps listed on page 8) from 1994 through early 2008 (listed from earlier years to later years) in which a signed merger agreement (or in the case of certain foreign deals where there are no merger agreements, an endorsed or recommended bid) was disrupted (or attempted to be disrupted) by a second bidder includes:
+A list of some of the notable U.S. transactions (with increasingly important foreign deal-jumps listed on page 7) from 2004 through early 2009 (listed from later years to earlier years) in which a signed merger agreement (or in the case of certain foreign deals where there are no merger agreements, an endorsed or recommended bid) was disrupted (or attempted to be disrupted) by a second bidder includes: